EyasuTeshome/shifttracker/job-search/technical-newsletters-for-professional-development.md

 **Spend 20 minutes working on this exercise.**

-1. In the list above, identify 3 - 5 newsletter that seem interesting to you.
+1. In the list above, identify 3 - 5 newsletters that seem interesting to you.
 2. Spend some time exploring each of them.
-Scan through the previous numbers and read briefly some of their articles.
+Scan through the previous editions and briefly read some of their articles.
 3. Select 2 or 3 that you would like to read periodically and subscribe to them.
 4. Register in [this template](https://docs.google.com/document/d/1WlpdNBDhrpk8Xm6mKCSFbq_o6w-lU5p-L6oAZ8wC8YM/edit) the newsletters you subscribed to and explain briefly why you chose them.